jstratton/GetData_Project/CodeBook.md

 ## Variable Summary
 ### Variable Names were Constructed from Descriptors
-* time: the variable was originally determined using from raw time domain data.
+* time: the variable was determined using from raw time domain data.
-* frequency: the variable was originally determined using data that had undergone a Fast Fourier Transform, i.e. frequency domain data.
+* frequency: the variable was determined using data that had undergone a Fast Fourier Transform, i.e. frequency domain data.
 * body: the acceleration data for the subject's body movement was used.
 * gravity: the acceleration data for gravity was used.
 * accelerometer: source data was acquired using an accelerometer.